 The relationship between pay and employee engagement isn’t a linear one – you can’t drive engagement by increasing salaries.
 However, pay that feels fair and is tied to performance is an important basic element that will boost engagement, and underpins a good employee experience.

 12. Strategic alignment

-A company that has a strong and consistent long-term strategy will be more likely to drive employee intent to stay, as people will be able to visualise their future with a company and feel confident that it will thrive long-term.
+A company that has a strong and consistent long-term engagement strategy will be more likely to drive employee intent to stay, as people will be able to visualize their future with a company and feel confident that it will thrive long-term.
 Another aspect of this driver of engagement is being able to see how your role fits into the company strategy.

 13. Survey follow-up